microsoft/pxt-arcade/docs/test/tutorials/free-throw-jr.md

 ## {3.
 Look at the game window}

-- :binoculars: Look at your project in the game window!
+- :binoculars: Look at the game window!

-You should see the court background that you just added.
+You should see a basketball court.

 ![Look for the game window in the lower right](/static/tutorials/free-throw/game.png)